assist-project/state-machine-bug-finder/ARTIFACT.md

 # Experimental results for SSH

-Results for SSH servers along with a CSV summary are stored in 'experiments/results/ssh'.
+Results for SSH servers along with a CSV summary ('ssh_summary.csv') are stored in 'experiments/results/ssh'.
 There is a folder for each experiment, named after the SUT analyzed.
 A folder (e.g. 'experiments/results/ssh/Dropbear-v2020.81') includes: